-Many times I am asked the question, “How long does bankruptcy stay on your credit report?”
-While a Chapter 7 will remain on your credit report for ten years and a Chapter 13 for seven years, bankruptcy is not necessarily a death sentence.
-In fact, it can improve your credit.
+While a Chapter 7 will remain on your credit report for ten years and a Chapter 13 for seven years, bankruptcy is not necessarily a death sentence to your credit.
+In fact, it usually raises your credit score.

-As a bankruptcy attorney, I use a credit report that displays my clients’ current credit scores, along with an estimate of what their scores will be in approximately one year after bankruptcy.
-In most cases, their scores increase an average of 125-140 points.
-The rare exception is the client who has been current on his or her payments but is simply overwhelmed with debt.
+As a bankruptcy attorney, I use a credit report that indicates a client's current credit score, along with what that credit score will be in approximately one year after filing.
+In most cases, scores increase an average of 125-140 points.
+The rare exception is the client who has never been late on his or her payments.
 The majority, however, are in default on all or most of their debts when they file for bankruptcy.

 Credit is not indicative of your character or worth.
 It is simply a measure of your ability to borrow money, i.e., incur new debt.
 Bankruptcy is intended to give debtors a fresh start by freeing them from the burdens of debt.
 Thus, it puts them in a better financial position – one in which they may not have to continue to borrow money to make ends meet.

-To find out if the Law Office of Thomas Denny can help better your financial situation, call (716) 800-1234 or use the following form to schedule a free consultation
+To find out if the Law Office of Thomas Denny can help better your financial situation, call (716) 800-1234 to schedule a free consultation.